mmabardy/photo_backup/README.md

 # photo_backup
+Compatibility:
+<ul>Windows</ul>
-Currently does some of the things I want
+Currently does some of the things I want:
 It takes 2 inputs, generates a date-time stamp and copies all files/folder structure from source to destination

 TODO: verify integrity of files with hashing, and delete files from source that match jp(e)g and RAW files